rkh/rkh.im/articles/06-ruby-2.1.md

 This will create a frozen string object once and then reuse it whenever the code is executed.

-If your taste is somewhat like mine, you probably thing it looks very strange.
+If your taste is somewhat like mine, you probably think it looks very strange.
 The reasoning is that it works like the decimal suffix explained above.
 Here's a trick I found to make it look more bearable:

     class Foo